-Please review the North Student-Parent Handbook for complete information on school policies, graduation requirements, athletics, parent responsibilities and much more.
+Please review the North Student-Family Handbook for complete information on school policies, including policies on attendance, academics, safety and behavior, graduation requirements, athletics, parent responsibilities and much more.
 Please stop in to the main office to pick up a paper copy if needed.

 A school environment that is safe, conducive to the learning process, and free from unnecessary disruption is essential to achieving the district’s mission and is the joint responsibility of students, staff, parents, and the community at North High School.